pythonbrasil/pybr2012-site/README.rst

 Running tests
 -------------
+This is an amazing project which helps you lot
 This project has both server side and client side tests.
 To run the test suites do: ::

     make test